AstroDeveloper1010/temp_personal_site/README.md

-# temp_personal
+# temp_personal_personal_site

-This is a repository that I have created to upload my personal learnings.
+This is what I created in 2020 using pure html and css.

-web developement and react native